The “Essentials”: our line even more accessible

 I love what you do.
 I would love to buy your clothes and support you, but there is nothing that would fit my budget.

 That's a lot of signals and, month after month, the thinking has matured in our heads.
-I thought that the offer for men under €100 was rather mature, so I didn't see any point in getting involved.
+I thought that the offer for men below €100 was rather mature, so I didn't see any point in getting involved.

 But it was too late.
 The idea had germinated in our heads and I began to see some "holes in the racket" in our brand landscape:

-• an explanation of the product rarely provided.
+• a product explanation rarely provided.

-Yes, there was clearly something to be done!
+Yes, there was clearly something to do!

-Absolutely not !
+No, absolutely not !

 It is rather a complement to our main line, and our credo remains the same!

-Supporting fine know-how,
+Supporting beautiful know-how,

 Fight against defeatist thoughts.